x12q/kotlin-randomizer/README.md

 ## Why not use `RandomConfig` to change constructor picking behavior?

 Constructors are picked randomly under the influence of `RandomConfig`.
 Users can therefore control this behavior by providing a custom `RandomConfig`.
 However, this is not advisable because:
-- This involves declaring an explicit positional integer index that will be used to pick a constructor.
-- For example, if the index is 0, the first constructor will be picked.
+- `RandomConfig` provides a random integer index at runtime to pick constructor.
+For example, if the index is 0, the first constructor will be picked.
 If the index is 1, the second constructor will be picked.
+This behavior is dynamic, that means when new constructors are added, or old ones get deleted, the index generation mechanism will change automatically to reflect that.
-- If users change the order of constructors or delete a constructor in their code, a fixed index will lead to calling the wrong constructor, or outright crash their code.
+- If a fixed behavior (such as a fixed index) is to replace the default behavior, then it will no longer be able to adapt to code changes anymore.
+Actions such as changing the order of constructors or deleting a constructor in the source files may lead to calling the wrong constructor, or outright crash the code.

 Therefore, it's best to use `@Randomizable` to customize constructor picking behavior.